Mercedes-Benz McDonough Service Center is coming soon. We're now hiring! Learn More.

-Mercedes-Benz SUVs With Third-Row Seating
+Mercedes-Benz SUVs With 3rd-Row Seating

 Families with finer tastes should consider one of our Mercedes-Benz SUVs with third-row seating.
-From the large Mercedes-Benz GLS to the fully electric EQB, these vehicles allow you and up to six people to cruise down the street or across the country in complete comfort.
+From the large Mercedes-Benz GLS to the compact, fully electric EQB, these vehicles allow you and up to six other people to cruise down the street or across the country in complete comfort.

 Let's explore the five luxury SUVs that provide access to three rows.
 Mercedes-Benz models with this capability are perfect for families and adventurers in various ways.
 Then, visit Mercedes-Benz of Atlanta South when you're ready to take the wheel of your top choice.

-2025 Mercedes-Benz SUVs With Three-Row Seating
+2026 Mercedes-Benz SUVs With Three-Row Seating

 Seating Capacity 7 (standard) / 6 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional) 5 (standard) / 7 (optional)

-Third-Row Legroom 34.6 in Not officially released 29.1 in Not officially released 29.1 in
+Third-Row Legroom 34.6 in Not officially released 29.1 in 29.1 in Not officially released

-Third-Row Headroom Not officially released Not officially released 34.8 in Not officially released 34.8 in
+Third-Row Headroom Not officially released Not officially released 34.8 in 34.8 in Not officially released

-Cargo Room (Behind Front-Row Seats) 84.7 cu ft 74.9 cu ft 62 cu ft 74 cu ft 61.8 cu ft
+Cargo Room (Behind Front-Row Seats) 84.7 cu ft 74.9 cu ft 62 cu ft 61.8 cu ft 74 cu ft

 Mercedes-Benz GLS